2021 Alabama Crimson Tide football team: Mercer

 Alabama returned to Bryant-Denny Stadium for its first home contest of the season against the Mercer Bears of the Southern Conference of FCS.
 The Tide had won the most recent meeting 56–0 in 2017.
 In the early part of the first quarter, the teams traded punts until Chris Braswell blocked a punt by Mercer's Trey Turk.
 Jase McClellan returned the loose football 33 yards for a touchdown to put the Tide ahead 7–0.
-On the Bears' next series, Carter Peevy's pass was intercepted by Ga'Quincy McKinstry at the Alabama 46.
+On the Bears' next series, Carter Peevy's pass was intercepted by Kool-Aid McKinstry at the Alabama 46.
 The Tide then drove 54 yards, capped by a 4-yard touchdown run by Brian Robinson Jr., to go ahead 14–0.
 At the end of the first quarter the Tide led 14–0.
 On the first play of the second quarter, Bryce Young found Slade Bolden for an 18-yard touchdown to make the lead 21–0.
 Later in the quarter, the Tide took advantage of a short field and drove 29 yards ending in another touchdown by McClellan to make the score 28–0.
 On Alabama's next drive, Will Reichard converted on a 30-yard field goal, which allowed the Tide to take a 31–0 lead into halftime.

 After a Mercer three-and-out, the Tide completed a 5-play, 81-yard drive after Young found Jameson Williams for an 8-yard touchdown.
 The Tide led 38–0.
 The Bears responded with a 5-play, 85-yard drive capped by a 60-yard pass from Fred Payton to Devron Harper to cut the deficit to 38–7.
 Jase McClellan would then account for his third score of the day off a 21-yard touchdown reception from Young, giving the Tide a 45–7 lead.
 After cornerback Marcus Banks intercepted Fred Payton at the Mercer 47, Paul Tyson took the offense 31 yards in 5 plays.
 However, Reichard missed on a 34-yard field goal attempt.
 Going into the fourth quarter the Tide led 45–7.
 Mercer reached the end zone a second time with 12:30 left after Payton found Ty James for a 22 yards to put the Bears behind 45–14.
 Quarterback Jalen Milroe the drove the Tide 38 yards in 11 plays for a 40-yard Reichard field goal to make the count 48–14, which was the final score.
 Bryce Young went 19 for 27 for 227 yards and three touchdowns.
 The Tide earned 424 total yards of offense, including 266 through the air.